2019 registration will open in October.

 The triathlon consists of a 750m swim, 20km cycle and 5km run.
 The duathlon consists of a 2.5km run, 20km cycle and 5km run.
 Either can be done as an individual or in teams of two or three.
 Once everybody has completed the triathlon/duathlon, we’ll have a fun, non-competitive race for the kids.

-We will have lots of activities for the kids, lunch will include Mr. Sub sandwiches, Old Dutch chips and bananas for the whole family and a beer garden for mom and dad!
-Stay tuned for updates as we progress with our planning.
+We will have a bouncy castle and colouring station for the kids, lunch will include Mr. Sub sandwiches, Old Dutch chips and bananas for the whole family and a beer garden for mom and dad!